marcelamelgar/1Dtrivia/README.md

 # 1Dtrivia
-Web trivia game with one direction questions that every fan should know.
+Web trivia game with one direction questions that every fan should know the answer to.
+This was a project created with the objective of practicing frontend development.

 ## Development
 - HTML